SpM-lab/sparse-ir/README.md

     pip install irbasis3 xprec

-Though not strictly required, we recommend installing the `xprec` alongside `irbasis3` as it allows to compute the IR basis functions with greater accuracy.
+Though not strictly required, we strongly recommend installing the `xprec` package alongside `irbasis3` as it allows to compute the IR basis functions with greater accuracy.

 Quick start
 -----------